Health & SaFety INFORMATION

-Welcome to Epiphany School's Fall 2020 Reopening Plan.
-Our priority, as always, is the health and safety of our community.
-Below are some of the key health and safety measures we are implementing, based on CDC and Washington Department of Health (DOH) guidelines.
+Epiphany School's priority, as always, is the health and safety of our community.
+Below are some of the key health and safety measures we have implemented in response to the COVID-19 pandemic, based on CDC and Washington Department of Health (DOH) guidelines.
 We realize we are in a changing environment with new information being released regularly by CDC and DOH.
 Therefore, we will be continually reviewing our protocols and updating this web page as needed.

 Operational decisions about Epiphany School's program, calendar, and campus plan are typically made by the Head of School with input from our Leadership Team, faculty, and staff.
-Given the scale, quality, and quantity of decisions in the leadup to Fall 2020, we are grateful to have had considerable additional input from key groups, including the board of trustees, the Epiphany School Pandemic Advisory Team (made up of experts in the fields of law, technology, medicine, public health, and epidemiological research), and research, guidelines, and guidance from Public Health - Seattle & King County; the Washington State Department of Health; the U.S. Center for Disease Control and Prevention (CDC); the Washington Office of the Superintendent of Public Instruction (OSPI); the National Association of Independent Schools (NAIS); and Northwest Association of Independent Schools (NWAIS).
+Given the scale, quality, and quantity of decisions in the leadup to reopening campus in Fall 2020, we are grateful to have had considerable additional input from key groups, including the board of trustees, the Epiphany School Pandemic Advisory Team (made up of experts in the fields of law, technology, medicine, public health, and epidemiological research), and research, guidelines, and guidance from Public Health - Seattle & King County; the Washington State Department of Health; the U.S. Center for Disease Control and Prevention (CDC); the Washington Office of the Superintendent of Public Instruction (OSPI); the National Association of Independent Schools (NAIS); and Northwest Association of Independent Schools (NWAIS).

 - Ensuring a safe and healthy learning environment for all students and staff by reopening for on-campus instruction for all students, every day, if allowed under WA state law and by meeting or exceeding all WA state health, safety, and facility guidelines